Modern Slavery Statement 2021

 The output from the annual due diligence reports and other relevant market information will be collated into a service provider risk report for review by our Board members.

-Our People & Culture team have been involved in integrating environmental, social and governance analysis and initiatives through various projects, including Planet Matters, so as to better promote the importance of this way of thinking, and to ensure that it becomes a core part of how we generate long-term sustainable value for our stakeholders.
+Our People & Culture team have been involved in integrating environmental, social and governance analysis and initiatives through various projects, including Planet Matters and My Pentana, so as to better promote the importance of this way of thinking, and to ensure that it becomes a core part of how we generate long-term sustainable value for our stakeholders.
 Modern slavery and companies’ management of their workers and suppliers more broadly are becoming increasingly important to our analysis of the companies in which we invest and human rights in addition to other topics such as climate change and bribery and corruption are considered.

 As attention on this topic grows and transparency improves, we will continue to strengthen our assessment of business practices and engage with companies where we believe tougher action is needed.